Independent Co-Educational Day School

-The headmaster is under no obligation to award a scholarship if he does not feel that there are candidates of the right calibre.
-He also retains the right to remove a scholarship if a scholar is not performing to the standard required.
+The headteacher is under no obligation to award a scholarship if she does not feel that there are candidates of the right calibre.
+She also retains the right to remove a scholarship if a scholar is not performing to the standard required.

 The senior academic scholarship is awarded to a pupil who has the potential to gain at least seven grade 7-9 passes at GCSE.
 Academic scholars are expected to take a set of EBacc subjects at GCSE and, therefore, must choose three of the four sciences, history or geography, and a language within their GCSE options.
 Assessment for the academic scholarship is completed via the entrance examination.
 An academic scholarship is only awarded to the pupil who achieves the highest grade, which is above the required standard, across the raft of papers set.

 A performing arts, art or sports scholarship is awarded to a pupil who shows flair within either PE, music, art or drama.
 If a scholarship is awarded and accepted within one of these areas, there is a requirement that the pupil will carry this subject through and study it at GCSE level.
 There is also a requirement that the pupil continues to achieve to a high standard or represent the school within their scholarship area.
 For example, a music scholar would forfeit their scholarship if they decided they no longer wanted to perform in school concerts or school events.

 Pupils applying for a scholarship must be able to provide, or be achieving, the following level:

 Parents accepting scholarship awards must be prepared to sign that they will keep their son or daughter at the school until the end of Year 11 unless they move out of the area or there are other extenuating circumstances.